During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

-While its economy was historically dependent on agricultural exports (and to a degree still is), Thailand nowadays a fully industrialized nation with its main exports consisting of higher-value products.
+While the Thai economy was historically dependent on agricultural exports (and to a degree still is), Thailand nowadays a fully industrialized nation with its main exports consisting of higher-value products.

 Healthy export numbers combined with tourism money led to a rather unexpected phenomenon.
 Looking at the past twenty years, the Thai baht performed better than practically every other currency in Asia.

 Thailand does have its share of issues.
-Real estate values in Bangkok have doubled since 2010 and aren’t the bargain they once were.
-Meanwhile, demographic and political problems continue spooking long-term investors.
+The price of Bangkok real estate doubled since 2010 and condos here aren’t the same bargain it once was.
+Meanwhile, demographic and political problems spook long-term stock investors.

-Regardless, economics coined the name “Teflon Thailand” for a reason – the nation’s economy has proven durable and able to reinvent itself time and again.
+Regardless, economists coined the name “Teflon Thailand” for a reason – the nation has proven durable and able to reinvent itself time and again.

 Thailand: Indochina’s Largest Economy